DanielBarie/VoronTime/README.md

 Issues along the way:
 - See safety
-- the kit differs in some ways from the "official" build.
+- The kit differs in some ways from the "official" build.
 Piecing together the correct instructions isn't the easiest thing to do.
+- Chaoticlab CNC mod: Had to re-design/fix some parts.

 # (planned) Modifications
 - separate 5V PSU for Raspberry Pi